-Graph 13 shows the number of motor vehicle controllers involved in crashes in the City of Ryde according to contributing factors and age group for 2009.
-The number of speed related crashes for the 17-25 age group has spiked after years of continued decline and this spike is of concern.
-Fatigue declined only in the 17-25 and 60+ age groups, remaining steady elsewhere.
-The significant decline for speed as a contributing factor for 40-59 years age group since 2007 stabilized in 2008 with all gains maintained.
-The 60+ age group performed best in all categories, with the exception in a rise in speed related crashes.
+Graph 13 shows the number of motor vehicle controllers involved in crashes in the City of Ryde according to contributing factors and age group for 2010.
+The number of speed and fatigue related crashes for the 17-25 age group higher then all other age groups.
+However, there is a significance decreased to speed related crushes in the 17 - 25 age group from 35 casualties in 2009 to 23 casualties in 2010.

-Graph 13: Number of motor vehicle controllers involved in crashes by contributing factor and age group in the City of Ryde in 2009
+Graph 13: Number of motor vehicle controllers involved in crashes by contributing factor and age group in the City of Ryde in 2010